cagdasbu/kata01/README.md

 * C represents Coke
 * O represents Oranges

-Campaing details has been implemented as the scenario defined in CampaignManager, not editable.
+Campaing details has been implemented as the scenario defined in CampaignManager, not editable;

+ 1. B has been registered to campaign `3 Beans for 2 price`
+ 2. C has been registered to campaign `2 Cokes for £1`